JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

     $procedure$
 ```

 The next thing we need is a function that the event trigger will invoke directly, the shape of this function is rigid in that it must return an `event_trigger` type and also has access to retrieve data about the current invocation of the trigger.
-The above function could totally be folded into this, however to foreshadow slightly, it will be useful to have separate later...
+The above function could be folded into this, however, to foreshadow slightly, it will be useful to have it separate later...

 There are a few interesting things about this function:
 - It uses `SECURITY DEFINER` - When a function is invoked in SQL, usually it will be done so acting as the `CURRENT_USER` i.e. the current role that is set for the session.
 However, it's often necessary to use a function to allow a user to perform elevated actions they could not otherwise perform, without giving them too much power.
-By creating a function as `SECURITY DEFINER` it means that the function should be executed as the role that owns it, rather than the invokers role.
+By creating a function as `SECURITY DEFINER` it means that the function should be executed as the role that owns it, rather than the invoker's role.
 - It calls a mystery `pg_event_trigger_ddl_commands()` function and loops through the returned rows.
-This function returns the 'DDL commands' that caused the event trigger to fire, usually this will only contain a single row, but certain statements can result in multiple.
+This function returns the 'DDL commands' that caused the event trigger to fire, usually, this will only contain a single row, but certain statements can result in multiple.

 <br/> Hopefully the rest is fairly self-explanatory, we loop through all the DDL commands that have happened in the current invocation and call our grant procedure after grouping the DDL commands by their target.
 I.e. tables, views and materialized views should all be treated as `RELATION`s.